mesca/docinit/README.rst

 =======

 DocInit is an opiniated, yet flexible documentation generator for your Python projects.
-It removes the burden of rewriting the same configuration files over and over, and favors a simple, non-repetitive declarative style instead.
+It removes the burden of rewriting the same configuration files over and over, and instead favors a simple, non-repetitive declarative style.
 It uses `Sphinx <https://www.sphinx-doc.org/>`__ and `Sphinx AutoAPI <https://github.com/readthedocs/sphinx-autoapi>`__ behind the scenes.

 Features
 --------